treeframework/generic.clearfix/README.md

 ## Dependencies

-The Clearfix module depends on one other module:
+The `clearfix` module depends on one other module:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)

-If you install the Clearfix module using Bower or npm, you will get these dependencies at the same time.
+If you install the `clearfix` module using Bower or npm, you will get these dependencies at the same time.
 If not using Bower or npm, please be sure to install and @import these dependencies in the relevant way.

 ## Installation

-You can install Clearfix module via Bower, npm, Git Submodule, or copy and paste.
+You can install `clearfix` module via Bower, npm, or copy and paste.

 ### Install using Bower: